paul-grozav/source.paul.grozav.info/kb/linux/windowing_system.md

 [Xinerama](https://en.wikipedia.org/wiki/Xinerama) which allows it to use two or more hardware displays(monitors) as one larger virtual display.

+[Xephyr](https://en.wikipedia.org/wiki/Xephyr) is an X client that also acts as a display server that renders the graphics in an X window.
+Basically allowing X-on-X nesting.

+[Xpra](https://en.wikipedia.org/wiki/Xpra) is another fascinating project that run X clients, typically on a remote host, and direct their display to the local machine without the X clients closing or losing any state in case the network connection between the local machine and the remote host is lost.

 ## 2. Desktop manager / Display manager / Login manager
 The Desktop manager presents the user a login screen and basic settings, before opening a new graphical session for that user.
 The graphical session will